hollyhudson/cmdline-class/quick_guide.md

 <table>
 <tr>
 <td><tt>ping <i>url</i></tt></td>
-<td>see if a server or site it up, will also report connection quality</td>
+<td>see if a server or site is up, will also report connection quality</td>
 </tr>
 <tr>
 <td><tt>traceroute <i>url</i></tt></td>